-I know you are thinking, here we go again with the hippy-groovy “mood” business when we talk about getting into a neutral zone.
+I know what you are thinking, here we go again with the hippy-groovy “mood” business when we talk about getting into a neutral zone.
 (And yes, a crystal in your pocket is helpful, Just kidding about the crystal.
 Not sure if they really work.
 Yet.)
 But your attitude is important because the goal in active, intentional listening is to hear their words, to open your mind and heart, to feel what they are feeling, so that you can understand and appreciate the reality THEY are operating in at the moment.
 To do that you want to listen to the words, check to see if the tone they are using matches the emotion of the words, watch how their body is reacting to what they are saying.
 You may be sitting in a relaxed, attentive position, but you heart and mind are open and working hard.

-Manage your emotions, get yourself into neutral mood, if you feel emotions rising (what happened to them makes you mad, or they say something you strongly disagree with) control yourself, subtly take a few deep relaxing breaths, watch your body language so the speaker doesn’t notice you are fighting an emotion of your own, at this point it is not about what you think or feel, it is about letting the speaker get express their feelings.
+Manage your emotions, get yourself into neutral mood, if you feel emotions rising (what happened to them makes you mad, or they say something you strongly disagree with) control yourself, subtly take a few deep relaxing breaths, watch your body language so the speaker doesn’t notice you are fighting an emotion of your own, at this point it is not about what you think or feel, it is about letting the speaker express their feelings.
 The speaker is going to be watching you for any signal that you are judging them or disapproving, you need to appear neutral but interested or they will stop dead in their tracks.

 And you may recall my confusion about being called “the kindest person I ever met.”
-People called me that because I cared about them enough to listen, and when you listen to your team, they will begin to notice that you too are the kindest person they have ever met.
-If people are going to call you names, being labeled “kind:” is not a burden to carry.
+People called me that because I cared about them enough to listen, and when you listen to your team, they will begin to notice that you too are called the kindest person they have ever met.
+If people are going to call you names, being labeled “kind:” is not to great a burden to carry.